 Set in the midst of brown mountainscapes, Komic is a tiny village situated at an elevation of (14,830 ft) above sea level in the Spiti Valley of Himachal Pradesh, India.
 It is known as the highest motorable village in Asia.
 It is about 18 kilometers from the town of Kaza.

-It is believed that the monastery has 'Matrey Buddha,' or 'the future Buddha,' who looks after the well being of the people of Komik Village.
-The gompa also has some hidden treasures which due to security reasons are made public once every 60 years.
-These are the egg of a dragon, the horn of a unicorn, the upper tooth of a sheep, the ribcage of a gaint demon and the tail of a prehistoric man.
-The monastery is part of of the Sakya sect of Buddhism.
+It is believed that the monastery has 'Matrey Buddha,' or 'the future Buddha,' who looks after the well-being of the people of Komik Village.
+The Gompa also has some hidden treasures which due to security reasons are made public once every 60 years.
+These are the egg of a dragon, the horn of a unicorn, the upper tooth of a sheep, the ribcage of a giant demon, and the tail of a prehistoric man.
+The monastery is part of the Sakya sect of Buddhism.

-One can hike around the small hills of the village as these hills are rich in fossils and drink tea made with yak’s milk.
-Best time to visit Komic is from June end to September end.
-During winters Komic remains covered in snow and the temperature drops down to -25 °C to -35 °C.
+One can hike around the small hills of the village as these hills are rich in fossils and drink tea made with yak milk.
+The best time to visit Komic is from June end to September end.
+During winters Komic remains covered in snow and the temperature drops down from -25 °C to -35 °C.